laobubu/lite-dev/README.md

 ### SASS or SCSS

-0. Install a global sass compiler.
+First of all, if you don't have a sass compiler, install one:

 - For most computers, `npm install -g node-sass`
 - For some moribund outdated computers, `npm install -g sass.js`

+And here we go.

 1. Create a source directory named as `scss` or `sass`.
 2. Create a destination directory named as `css`, `style` or `stylesheet`.
 3. Compose your scss files.